purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 ...
 ```

-Hashing takes around one third of the time, and around half of the time is spent in bigint arithmetic and heap management.
+Hashing takes around one-third of the time, and around half is spent in bigint arithmetic and heap management.
 We aren't using heap in the hot loop save for a single `Box::new`, so that's due to bigint arithmetic too.
 Can we do anything about that?

 We're using a generic bigint implementation, but we actually need just 25-byte bigints.
 That's just three 64-bit words plus a single byte.
 Let's implement long arithmetic ourselves.
 We don't need any fancy logic here, just the bare bones.